 This area, outside of Stanley, Idaho, turned out to be a stunning place to spend a few days relaxing before heading into the Sawtooth’s on a backpack.
 We simply followed a dirt road to a spur and followed that to its end and an existing campsite on the edge of a meadow.
 Again, always heed any locally posted regulations, avoiding private land and areas closed for restoration after years of abuse.
-Also note that camping stays are limited to 14 consecutive days in a given spot.
+Also, note that camping stays are limited to 14 consecutive days in a given spot.
 After that, you’ll need to move.
 How far you need to move varies by agency and region, so check locally if you plan to stay a while.

 Gear Guide for Dispersed Camping

-As mentioned before, treat these trips like a vehicle-supported backpack and you’ll be fine, with a few notable exceptions for added luxury since your car is doing all the carrying.
+As mentioned before, treat these trips like a vehicle-supported backpack and you’ll be fine, along with a few notable exceptions for added luxury since your car is doing all the carrying.

 Unless you’re sleeping in a van, bring a big tent.
-A standing height tent is palatial and great for escaping the confines of a car or pick-up bed.
+A standing-height tent is palatial and great for escaping the confines of a car or pick-up bed.
 Traditional sleeping bags are fine, But—weather permitting—a camping quilt provides great comfort by being breathable and roomy.
 The Corus™ Quilt is a foolproof comfort option and the Vela™ Double Quilt is outstanding for two sleepers.
 On top of a MondoKing™ Sleeping Pad and a few pillows, you’ll be sleeping like a baby.

 Chairs & Table

 Who wants to run into the nearest town every day for more ice?
-Grab a Yeti or something simialar (like the excellent Canyon Coolers) and stretch your ice 3-5 days.
+Grab a Yeti or something similar (like the excellent Canyon Coolers) and stretch your ice for 3-5 days.
 If price is really no issue and you have an auxiliary power source, go for a Dometic CFX refrigerator.
 Ice-free travel is truly a game-changer and you can get away with a much smaller cooler than you think without having to take up space with ice.